-We need proof of your current household income; you need to send us photocopies of one of the following:
+We need proof of your current household income; you need to send us:

-- your latest Universal Credit Award letter; or - your latest Income Support letter; or - your payslips for last 3 months; or - If self assessed a letter from your accountant on headed paper that states your last three months income.
+- your latest Universal Credit Award letter; or - your latest Income Support letter; or - your pay slips for last 3 months; or - If self assessed a letter from your accountant on headed paper that states your last three months income.
 This letter must be signed and dated.

-And proof to show that your household income has permanently dropped; send us photocopies of one of the following:
+And proof to show that your household income has permanently dropped; send us:

-- your recent P45; or
+- your P45; or

 - your redundancy letter; or

 - a letter from your employer on headed paper that explains the permanent drop in income.
 This letter must be signed and dated.